AngelProtection/angelcv/docs/object_detection.md

 # model = YoloDetectionModel.load_from_checkpoint_custom(checkpoint_path: Path | str)
 ```

-This class method loads model weights and configuration from a saved checkpoint file (`.pt` or `.ckpt`).
+This class method loads model weights and configuration from a saved checkpoint file (`.ckpt` or `.pt`).
 It intelligently matches weights, even if the model architecture in the checkpoint differs slightly from the current definition (e.g., changes in the number of classes).

 ### Forward Pass (Inference)